dbermond/screencast/README.md

 #### `-a, --audio-encoder=NAME`

 Audio encoder that will be used to encode the recorded audio.
-When setted to `none` the audio will be disabled (video without audio, only video stream will be present).
+For details about the special value `none`, please see the [REMARKS](#remarks) section bellow.

 default: `aac`